cnlohr/colorchord/README.md

 Building with Windows
 -------------------

+There are 3 options available for building on Windows, MSYS2, clang, or TCC.
+### MSYS2
 With either 64bit or 32bit [MSYS2](https://msys2.github.io/) installed, run the _MSYS2 MSYS_ launcher and use `pacman` to set up a MinGW32 toolchain, if you don't have one already:
 ```
 pacman -S mingw-w64-i686-toolchain